Disease of despair: Drug overdoses

+More specifically, it was found that the pandemic had remarkably escalated the opioid overdose crisis in Milwaukee County, Wisconsin.
+The worst of the drug impacts seemed to primarily occur in poor, urban, ethnic minority neighborhoods, though even wealthy and prosperous White communities within the suburbs saw a similar, though reduced, impact.

+Impact on Wisconsin opioid crisis

+The idea of the use of opioids for recreation or self-medicating purposes has given way to the idea of an opioid crisis within the last two decades, and particularly since 2010.
+This is primarily because the introduction of synthetic opioids has caused a doubling of the annual number of deaths from overdose in the decade from 2010 and 2019 within the USA.
+One study done in Milwaukee county, Michigan, found that monthly overdose deaths increased by 12 during the Covid-19 pandemic, primarily among urban, poor, Black and Latino neighborhoods.
+White neighborhoods saw a lower increase.

 Contrasted with diseases of poverty

 Diseases of despair differ from diseases of poverty because poverty itself is not the central factor.
 Groups of impoverished people with a sense that their lives or their children's lives will improve are not affected as much by diseases of despair.
 Instead, this affects people who have little reason to believe that the future will be better.
 As a result, this problem is distributed unevenly, for example by affecting working-class people in the United States more than working-class people in Europe, even when the European economy was weaker.
 It also affects White people more than racially disadvantaged groups, possibly because working-class White people are more likely to believe that they are not doing better than their parents did, while non-White people in similar economic situations are more likely to believe that they are better off than their parents.